 When configuring bar button items, remember to associate an appropriate target and action with the button.
 The target and action information is what you use to respond to taps in the toolbar.
 In most cases, the target should be the view controller itself, since it is responsible for providing the toolbar items.
-Figure 1-11 shows a sample toolbar that places a segmented control in the center of the toolbar and
+Figure 1-11 shows a sample toolbar with a centered segmented control.

 To specify the toolbar items using a storyboard: